Listen to the podcast here (direct link):

 We have some markets with organic food in Warsaw, we have markets with producers’ other markets.

-In this area, where we started it in Praga.
-In Konessa, centrum Prza Konessa (?) there is nothing like that.
+In this area, where we started it, in Praga, Centrum Praskie Koneser, there is nothing like that.
 So we thought that it’s good to give it a shot.

 And for me what’s really important is that there is a relationship possible, that you can talk to the person who produces the food.
 So, it changes our attitude, and the way we are used to do shopping, nowadays, that you just come to the shelf and pick whatever you want, because you are the king, the king of the supermarket.